celestiaorg/networks/celestia-node.md

 ## Light Node Configuration

-> Caveat: You don't need to run the Light Node on the same machine where Celestia full node is running
+> Caveat: You don't need to run the Light Node on the same machine where Celestia bridge node is running

 ### Getting trusted hash
 You need to have the trusted hash in order to initialize the Light Node